daibi/NFT-Breedable-Demo/README.md

 Gene 0 NFT Minting process need to check the following prerequisities:
 * Minting switch status is open or not
-* (Potentail): check if minting address is in whitelist
+* (Potentail): check if minting address is in the whitelist

 ### 3.3 Gene 0 NFT metadata generation